offamitkumar/offamitkumar/README.md

 ### Hi there 👋
-  I'm a competitive programmer, problem setter.

-- 💬 Ask me about C++
-- 🌱 I’m currently learning Golang
+  I'm a competitive programmer, problem setter and working as an Software Developer at IBM (Indian System Developement Labs).
+I'm part of toolchain project and working on OpenJDK for s390x architecture.

-- 📫 How to reach me: [Facebook](https://www.facebook.com/offamitkumar/)
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/offamitkumar/)

 <!--
 **offamitkumar/offamitkumar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.